broadinstitute/depmap_omics/README.md

 __ccle_tasks__ contains a notebook for each of the different additional processing that the CCLE team has to perform

-__legacy__ contains the previous R markdown files that were used as templates for the previous pipeline's postprocessing
+__legacy__ contains the previous R markdown files that were used as templates for the previous pipeline's post-processing

 __readmes__ contains some of the depmap readmes

 __temp__ contains the temp file that can get removed after processing (should be empty)

+__documentation__ contains some additional files for documenting the pipelines

 # CCLE Pipelines inner workings: